croqaz/img-db/docs/readme.md

 The DB contains all kinds or props about each image:

-- the UID, which is a unique name within the archive
+- the UID, which is a unique name within the archive (this is SUPER important)
 - the full path, which is used when creating links and checking missing images
 - image format (eg: JPEG, PNG, GIF)
 - image mode (eg: RGB, RGBA, CMYK, LAB)